 DRUNK DRIVER CAUSED AUTO ACCIDENT – MN ATTORNEYS’ SUGGESTIONS FOR CHANGES

-- In one year, 10,076 people were killed in alcohol-impaired driving crashes, accounting for nearly one-third (31%) of all traffic-related deaths in the United States.
+- 10,076 people were killed in alcohol-impaired driving crashes in one year, accounting for nearly one-third (31%) of all traffic-related deaths in the United States.
 This is a huge cost to the families affected and society as a whole.

 - Of the 1,149 traffic deaths among children ages 0 to 14 years, 200 (17%) involved an alcohol-impaired driver.

-- Of the 200 child passengers ages 14 and younger who died in alcohol-impaired driving crashes, over half (121) were riding in the vehicle with the alcohol-impaired driver.
+- 200 child passengers ages 14 and younger died in alcohol-impaired driving crashes.
+Sadly, over half (121) were riding in the vehicle with the alcohol-impaired driver.

-- Over 1.3 million drivers were arrested for driving under the influence of alcohol or narcotics.
-That’s one percent of the 121 million self-reported episodes of alcohol-impaired driving among U.S. adults each year.
+- An astounding 1.3 million drivers were arrested for driving under the influence of alcohol or narcotics.
+However, that’s only one percent of the 121 million self-reported episodes of alcohol-impaired driving among U.S. adults each year.

 - Drugs other than alcohol (e.g., marijuana and cocaine) are involved in about 18% of motor vehicle driver deaths.
 These other drugs are often used in combination with alcohol.